-In 2000 Dekkers became Chief Operating Officer of Thermo Electron Corporation, the world’s leading manufacturer of laboratory instruments (later renamed Thermo Fisher Scientific Inc. following the acquisition of laboratory supplier Fisher Scientific).
-As of 2002 he served as this company’s President and CEO.
+In 2000, Dekkers became Chief Operating Officer of Thermo Electron Corporation, the world’s leading manufacturer of laboratory instruments (later renamed Thermo Fisher Scientific Inc. following the acquisition of laboratory supplier Fisher Scientific).
+As of 2002, he served as this company’s President and CEO.

-After 25 years of his career spent in the United States he joined Bayer on January 1, 2010.
+After spending 25 years of his career in the United States, Marijn Dekkers joined Bayer on January 1, 2010.
 In September 2014, as Bayer CEO, he took over the two-year presidency of the German Chemical Industry Association (VCI), Frankfurt.